The Vermont Cynic

-Founded in 1883, the newspaper was initially known as The University Cynic.
-Until 1985, The Cynic was published using movable type.

-In 2001, The Cynic was published digitally for the first time.

 The Cynic would distribute print copies weekly to various campus locations when it was published in print.
 In November 2020, it paused publication of print issues, citing low readership due to COVID-19, and resumed traditional print publication beginning in December 2021 before finally discontinuing it in September 2022.
 In December 2024, the paper established a bi-yearly printing schedule, establishing a yearly December "Sex Issue" and April "Drug Issue."